Skip To Content

 8. Cooperation and Data Subjects’ rights

-8.1 ServiceChannel shall, to the extent legally permitted, promptly notify Customer if it receives a request from a Data Subject to exercise their rights under Data Protection Laws.
+8.1 ServiceChannel shall, to the extent legally permitted and required, promptly notify Customer if it receives a request from a Data Subject to exercise their rights under Data Protection Laws.
 ServiceChannel shall not respond to any such Data Subject request without Customer’s prior written consent except to confirm that the request relates to Customer.

-8.2 To the extent Customer, in its use or receipt of the Services, does not have the ability to correct, amend, restrict, block or delete Customer Personal Data, as required by Data Protection Laws, ServiceChannel will use commercially reasonable efforts to comply with reasonable requests by Customer to facilitate such actions to the extent ServiceChannel is legally permitted to do so.
+8.2 To the extent Customer, in its use or receipt of the Services, does not have the ability to access, rectify, restrict, block or delete Customer Personal Data, as required by Data Protection Laws, ServiceChannel will use commercially reasonable efforts to comply with reasonable requests by Customer to facilitate such actions to the extent ServiceChannel is legally permitted to do so.

 8.3 ServiceChannel shall provide reasonable cooperation to Customer (at Customer’s expense) in connection with any data protection impact assessment that may be required under Data Protection Law.